g-oz Because

 Because we believe performing arts education is a powerful way to engage young people

-When activities are fun, social and dynamic, and program leaders engender trust, the performing arts can serve as an early intervention strategy to prevent absenteeism and enhance engagement.
+When program leaders engender trust and activities are fun, engaging, social and dynamic, the performing arts can serve as an early intervention strategy to prevent absenteeism and to enhance academic and community engagement.

 Because there’s no shame in trying

-Children, adolescents and young adults who participate in performing arts activities with trusted program leaders will, inevitably, take risks and engage in situations and activities that they otherwise might not.
-Each time participants experience a fear of trying followed by a successful outcome, they will feel emboldened to try again – or to try an activity in the classroom which is new and potentially challenging.
-Over the course of a consistently delivered developmental program, children, adolescents and young adults will feel more positive about taking risks in learning environments, and will grow in their confidence to try.
-This in turn enhances attitudes to considering further study and employment.
+Youth who participate in performing arts activities with trusted program leaders will, inevitably, take risks and engage in situations that they otherwise might not have been brave enough to previously attempt.
+Each time participants experience a fear of trying followed by a successful outcome, they will feel emboldened to try again.

 Because we believe more can be done to improve education outcomes for Indigenous students – particularly girls and young women